 Cristoval Nieves and Mike Winther were both mock draft selections by NHL.com recently, while Mark Jankowski may just be the round’s biggest risk-reward pick following a tremendous season with Stanstead College.
 Scouts have touched on Jankowski’s superb natural athleticism, deadly accurate shot, quick hands, agile skating and high-end hockey sense as plus-points, though he is considered a raw prospect at this time.
 Would I like to see the Rangers take a risk this late in the round?
 Absolutely.

 In fact, I hope Clark takes the best player available on Friday.
 If that’s Vasilevskiy then so be it.
 The Rangers will have options, some considerably safer than others.
 Players will drop for varying reasons, while I’m sure we’ll see some surprise picks ahead of time.

 So, put yourself in Gordie Clark’s shoes.
 Who would you pick?

-Tags: 2012 NHL Entry Draft Andrey Vasilevskiy Barrie Colts Cristoval Nieves Dalton Thrower Entry Draft Featured Gordie Clark Jordan Schmaltz Mark Jankowski Martin Frk Michael Matheson Mike Winther New York Rangers NHL Entry Draft Nicolas Kerdiles NYR Oscar Dansk Peterborough Petes Plymouth Whalers Popular Slater Koekkoek Stefan Matteau Tanner Pearson Tom Wilson
+Tags: 2012 NHL Entry Draft Andrey Vasilevskiy Barrie Colts Cristoval Nieves Dalton Thrower Entry Draft Gordie Clark Jordan Schmaltz Mark Jankowski Martin Frk Michael Matheson Mike Winther New York Rangers NHL Entry Draft Nicolas Kerdiles NYR Oscar Dansk Peterborough Petes Plymouth Whalers Slater Koekkoek Stefan Matteau Tanner Pearson Tom Wilson